 Santo Tomás Prisoners Liberated 1945/02

 Secrets Of Santo Tomás

 Liberation of POWs in the Philippines

 Truman Warns Japs To Give Up 1945/06/07

 Japanese Sign Final Surrender

 Filipino Veterans Finally Honored For WWII Service

 Ship named - "President Cleveland" - San Francisco, CA. USA

-and Brother Fred, Sister Bernice (right) and Sister Ardis (center) (lower picture)
+Brother Fred, Sister Ardis, Herman and Sister Bernice (in above picture)